Faithleach of Clontuskert

+Faithleach of Clontuskert was an Irish Christian saint.
+His name, pronounced /sga/ (FAWL-yokh), literally means 'seer-healer' (cf. the Vates and archaic English leech, 'doctor').

 Faithleach was one of the four sons of Fionnlugh mac Olchú, and a brother of Brendan of Clonfert.
 His other brothers were Domhainghin of Tuaim Múscraighe and Faolán of Ceall Tulach.
 In 520 he founded a monastery at Cloontuskert, located in south-east County Galway.